 - 83% are searching for greener products (vs. 73% overall).

 - Buying/using eco-friendly products is an important part of their personal image (51% vs. 45% overall).

 - And while 93% of Millennials think the average person should be taking concrete steps to reduce his/her environmental impact, they tend to be somewhat pessimistic about climate change in particular … and we think that’s holding them back from action.

-In case you’ve missed any of our past Pulse reports or free downloads, you can find them all here.
 Please share away, or keep them all for yourself – we won’t judge.